backstage/backstage/plugins/search-backend-module-catalog/report.api.md

 import { AuthService } from '@backstage/backend-plugin-api';
 import { BackendFeature } from '@backstage/backend-plugin-api';
 import { CatalogApi } from '@backstage/catalog-client';
+import { CatalogCollatorEntityTransformer as CatalogCollatorEntityTransformer_2 } from '@backstage/plugin-search-backend-module-catalog';
 import { CatalogEntityDocument } from '@backstage/plugin-catalog-common';
 import { Config } from '@backstage/config';
 import { DiscoveryService } from '@backstage/backend-plugin-api';
 import { DocumentCollatorFactory } from '@backstage/plugin-search-common';
 import { Entity } from '@backstage/catalog-model';
+import { ExtensionPoint } from '@backstage/backend-plugin-api';
 import { GetEntitiesRequest } from '@backstage/catalog-client';
 import { Permission } from '@backstage/plugin-permission-common';
 import { Readable } from 'stream';